COSC3020/isomorphism-nodes-connectivity-wyo-kaitlyn/README.md

 element in graph $A$ can be mapped to exactly one element in graph $B$ using a function, and vice versa.

-Since the graphs are completely connected, each node in the graphs are connected to every other node.
+Since the graphs are completely connected, each node in the graphs is connected to every other node.
 This means any node in graph $A$ can be mapped to a node in map $B$, since the edges will be the same.
+This mapping would be bijective, as mapping each node in $A$ be mapped to a unique node in $B$ would be a one-to-one and onto function.

 Therefore, any permation of graph $A$ nodes can be bijectively mapped to graph $B$ nodes, and they must be isomorphic.